dell/csm-docs/content/docs/replication/deployment/powerscale.md

 ##### SyncIQ encryption

-If you wish to use `SyncIQ` encryption you should ensure that you've added server certificate first by navigating to `Data protection->SyncIQ->Settings`.
+If you wish to use `SyncIQ` encryption you should ensure that you've added a server certificate first by navigating to `Data protection->SyncIQ->Settings`.

 After adding the certificate, you can choose to use it by checking `Encrypt SyncIQ connection` from the dropdown.

-After that, you can add similar certificates of other arrays in `SyncIQ->Certificates`, ensure you've added the certificate of the array you want to replicate to.
+After that, you can add similar certificates of other arrays in `SyncIQ->Certificates`, and ensure you've added the certificate of the array you want to replicate to.

-Similar steps should be done in reverse direction, so `array-1` has `array-2` certificate visible in `SyncIQ->Certificates` tab and `array-2` has `array-1` certificate visible in it's own `SyncIQ->Certificates` tab.
+Similar steps should be done in reverse direction, so `array-1` has the `array-2` certificate visible in `SyncIQ->Certificates` tab and `array-2` has the `array-1` certificate visible in it's own `SyncIQ->Certificates` tab.

 #### In Kubernetes
 Ensure you installed CRDs and replication controller in your clusters.